accso/java9-jigsaw-examples/README.md

 ### TODOs, LOP, Backlog, Ideas, ...
 No software is ready, ever ;-) So here are some ideas left (any other feedback very welcome!):

+- [ ] Add JavaDoc gen scripts.
+Not trivial as JavaDoc needs *all* exports for all modules in one call!
+- [ ] Add layer example and check (reflective?) calls up and down the layer hierarchy
+- [ ] Check which packages from JARs on the classpath are exposed with "exports" and/or "opens" (probably: all of them, only to Automatic Modules)
 - [ ] Do a bit of renaming and refactoring of module names. (modmain had been moda before, so that's why most modules are called modb, modc, ...)
 - [ ] add new example on annotation and deprecation of modules
 - [ ] example for open modules

 ### Latest Changes

+#### Migration to Java 9.0.1 (Release)
+No changes necessary

 #### Upgrade to DepVis 0.3
 Now with print and visualization output like printing uses and provides, printing concealed packages, showing opens and opens-to etc. See [DepVis Readme](https://github.com/accso/java9-jigsaw-depvis) for details